 This policy affords recognized student groups, faculty, and staff the privilege of serving alcohol at certain events.
 As adults, members of the MIIS community are expected to know and abide by all applicable state and federal laws and MIIS policies and procedures.
 Hosting a MIIS-sanctioned event is a privilege, not a right.
 Ensuring the safety of all participants is central to this policy.

 This policy applies to all MIIS-sanctioned events both on and off-campus.
-A “sanctioned” event is one that is officially approved and registered under the auspices of a student club, Student Council or Institute department and one where student club, Student Council, department or institutional funding may be used to support the event.
+A “sanctioned” event is one that is officially approved and registered under the auspices of a student club, student organization or Institute department and one where student club, department or institutional funding may be used to support the event.

 - Are requested through the Office of Student Services for student events or through the Vice President’s Office for department/institutional events.